piyush-66/Demo/README.md

 # Demo
-This is a demo repository for practice.
+This is a Demo repository for practice.